-4-2 - VACANT AND UNDERUTILIZED SITE INVENTORY
+4-2 - VACANT AND UNDERUTILIZED SITE INVENTORY DEVELOPMENT

-The County shall create and maintain an unincorporated County-wide inventory of potential residential infill sites, both vacant and underutilized.
+In order to encourage the development of vacant and underutilized sites, the County will streamline the approval process.
+In addition, The County shall will create and maintain an inventory of potential residential infill sites, both vacant and underutilized.
 This information will be available to the public through the Planning and Community Development Department.